-The College at Oneonta offers several fields of graduate study leading to master of arts degrees, master of science degrees, master of science in education degrees, master of science in teaching degrees, and certificate of advanced study programs.
+SUNY Oneonta offers several fields of graduate study leading to master of arts degrees, master of science degrees, master of science in education degrees, and certificate of advanced study programs.
 Opportunities are afforded college graduates to undertake non-degree graduate study for a variety of purposes.